pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-version-list.md

 # spo file version list

-Gets information about the versions of a specified file
+Retrieves all versions of a file

 ## Usage